Schalke coach David Wagner: 'Jürgen Klopp can't learn anything from me' | DW | 11.09.2019

 David Wagner is the latest man tasked with steering Schalke back to the road to success.
-He spoke to DW about the differences between the Bundesliga and Premier League as well as his good friend Jürgen Klopp.
+The German-American coach spoke to DW about the Bundesliga, the Premier League and his good friend Jürgen Klopp.

 DW: David Wagner, your interim predecessor Huub Stevens was almost driven to despair by the character of this Schalke team.
 How have you managed to restore structure and team spirit in such a short space of time?